Formatting within Sefaria Texts

 Allowed HTML Tags and Attributes

-Below is a chart of all of the allowed HTML tags in Sefaria texts, with their corresponding attributes (if any exist) and how they are used within the library:
+Below is a chart of all of the allowed HTML tags in Sefaria Library texts, with their corresponding attributes (if any) and the ways in which they are used within the Library:

 Allowed HTML Tags with Corresponding Attributes

-The following are a list of allowed HTML tags that have associated attributes.
-The table provides insight both into the tags and attribute supported by Sefaria, and how we specifically use them within texts in our library.
+The following is a list of allowed HTML tags with associated attributes.
+The table provides insight into both the tags and attributes supported by Sefaria and how we use them in the texts in our library.

 Tag | Attributes | Use in Sefaria Texts |